unframework/article-modular-front-end/manuscript/starting-point.md

 - WebAudio
 - kitchen sink

-This is a very programmer-centric view, but hey - we are programmers.
+We are putting the JavaScript runtime at the center of the picture because that is, after all, where actual code runs.
+Focusing on the pure code first helps us relate programming wisdom from other environments (such as servers or embedded devices) to front-end development.

 ## Building Blocks

-Nice, readable code uses language constructs to represent real-world concepts.
+Readable, maintainable code uses language constructs to represent real-world concepts.
 This way it is easier to "think in code" and keep things self-documenting and obvious.

 Given that JavaScript is an object-oriented programming language, we will use the OOP paradigm (as well as others) to model the real world.
 And at the core of the object-oriented JavaScript is, of course, the object.
 Here is a vanilla object prototype definition (kind of like a class but not quite):